Parents FAQ (Frequently Asked Questions)

 When are Visiting Days and who may visit?

 Visiting days for this summer will be posted here soon.
 Parents and relatives are invited to visit but must stop at the office to get a guest pass.
 Only custodial parents and grandparents may take the child off camp property.
 Please contact the camp office if you have specific family members that will be visiting.

 Are cell phones allowed?

 No. Please leave cell phones and other personal electronics at home.

 Registration deadlines will be posted soon.
 Please contact the camp office in the meantime.

 There is no refund if a child withdraws or is dismissed.
 Refunds may be given in occasional circumstances, such as illness, at the discretion of the director.

 Does my child need spending money at camp?

 Money is deposited in the camp store for each camper; a suggested amount is $15-$20 per week.
-This is primarily used for snacks and toiletries.
+This is primarily used for snacks during snack bar and cabin nights.
 Sometimes extra treats are purchased and deducted from store account.
-Campers also will have some spending money when going on off-campus trips.
+Campers also will have some spending money when going on off-camp trips.

 What about homesickness?
 Are phone calls allowed?